 Batik is a big part of Balinese culture.
 During our batik lesson, we traced wax designs onto the fabric.
 And we also added paraffin wax to create additional texture in the design before dyeing it a color of our choice.

 Another one of the Ubud activities we enjoy doing as a family is riding around the villages outside of Ubud on our scooters.
-Riding along the small roads, past houses and shops, you can really get a glimpse of what Bali life is like, away from the buzz of Ubud.
+Riding of the small roads, past houses and shops, you can really get a glimpse of what Bali life is like, away from the buzz of Ubud.
 But if you’re not comfortable with riding scooters during your time in Ubud with kids, you can get a similar experience by taking a bike tour.

 Our bike tour was a modified version of their regular Kintamani Downhill Cycling Tour.
 These tours usually cost Rp.
 550,000 (roughly $30 USD) per person.
 Bicycles and helmets are included, even for kids.
-There’s a van that rides down behind the bicycles during the ride, so even young kids can take part in the tour.
+There’s a van that rides down behind the bicycles during the ride, so young kids can take part in the tour as well.